-Utah's Trial Hunting Program allows anyone over the age of 12 to try hunting for a few years-while accompanied by a licensed hunter over the age of 21-before taking a Hunter Education course.
+Utah's Trial Hunting Program allows anyone age 12 or older to try hunting for a few years-while accompanied by a licensed hunter age 21 or older-before taking a Hunter Education course.

 The program applies to hunts for many species, including wild turkeys and all upland game.
 To sign up for the program or to learn more about it, visit wildlife.utah.gov/trial.